Where Mice May Be Hiding

-Mice can enter a home or building through a crack as small as 1/4 inch.
-Although it is more common to find them nesting and living outdoors, it is common for them to seek harborage in buildings and homes if there is an adequate food and water as well as conditions that are ideal for nesting.
+Mice can enter a home or building through a crack as small as 1/4".
+Although it is more common to find them nesting and living outdoors, it is common for them to seek harborage in buildings and homes with adequate sources of food and water, as well as conditions that are ideal for nesting.

 The damage done by mice is far out of proportion to their small size since they like to “nibble” on numerous items.
 When feeding, a single mouse can contaminate many packages of food by gnawing while depositing urine and fecal droppings on them.
 They can also cause major structural damage and gnaw on electrical wires.
 Mice, like other rodents, are known vectors of many serious health conditions including Salmonellosis and dysentery.

 Contact Plunkett's today for a FREE estimate!

 How Do I Get Rid of Mice?

 There’s no shortage of do-it-yourself mouse control measures available for consumers; however, while you’ll probably be successful in catching a few, home rodent control methods usually fail to completely eliminate mice on your property.

 That’s when you may be forced to start dealing with that sickly pungent dead rodent smell emanating from your walls or ceiling.
 Don't let that happen, contact Plunkett’s Pest Control for safe and effective mouse control.

 Mice can squeeze through openings as small as the size of a dime.